subquery/documentation/docs/quickstart/quickstart_chains/scroll-sepolia.md

-# Scroll Sepolia Quick Start
+# Scroll (Sepolia Testnet) Quick Start

 ## Goals

 The goal of this quick start guide is to index all transfers and approval events from the [Wrapped Eth](https://sepolia-blockscout.scroll.io/address/0x5300000000000000000000000000000000000004) on Scroll's [Sepolia](https://sepolia-blockscout.scroll.io/) Test Network .

 ::: warning
 Before we begin, **make sure that you have initialised your project** using the provided steps in the [Start Here](../quickstart.md) section.
-Please initialise an a Base project.
+Please initialise an a Scroll Sepolia project.
 :::

 In every SubQuery project, there are [3 key files](../quickstart.md#_3-make-changes-to-your-project) to update.
 Let's begin updating them one by one.

 ::: tip Note
-The final code of this project can be found [here](https://github.com/subquery/subquery-example-base-faucet).
+The final code of this project can be found [here](https://github.com/subquery/ethereum-subql-starter/tree/main/Scroll/scroll-sepolia-starter).

 We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Hander`) for Scroll.
 Since Scroll is an EVM-compatible layer-2 scaling solution, we can use the core Ethereum framework to index it.
 :::

 ## 1. Your Project Manifest File

-The Project Manifest (`project.yaml`) file works as an entry point to your Base project.
+The Project Manifest (`project.yaml`) file works as an entry point to your Scroll project.
 It defines most of the details on how SubQuery will index and transform the chain data.
+For
-For Base, there are three types of mapping handlers (and you can have more than one in each project):
+Scroll, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function